DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Experiments

-\cref{tab:visible_invisible_split} showed that \ours{} even achieves significant improvements on invisible points, suggesting that it might leverage additional features as a kind of global context.
-To assess this, we also experiment with injecting the class tokens for each image directly into the attention blocks of PTv3.
-While this does yield a small boost in indoor scenarios, it makes almost no difference in the outdoor case, and using the patch features yields considerably better results.
-Therefore, we did not further pursue class token injection.
+In addition to the injection of 2D image features, we also experiment with injecting the \texttt{[cls]} tokens, generated by the 2D VFM, as additional tokens into the self-attention operations of the 3D decoder.
+This is inspired by the observation in \cref{tab:visible_invisible_split} that \ours{} even achieves significant improvements on invisible points, suggesting that it might leverage additional features as a kind of global context, which could be contained by the \texttt{[cls]} token as well.
+However, we find that injecting the \texttt{[cls]} tokens only yields a small boost on indoor scenarios and does not impact outdoor performance.
+Therefore, we did not further pursue this direction.

 \PAR{Image Backbone Ablation.} To assess the impact of the image backbone used to extract 2D features, we experiment with various commonly used image backbones with frozen weights as shown in \cref{tab:backbone}.
 When comparing different DINOv2-pretrained ViT models, there is a consistent trend that larger models perform better.
-We also compare DINOv2 with other pretraining approaches.
-A standard ViT-L model pretrained on IN21k~\cite{deng2009imagenet,steiner2022vitaugreg} shows a modest performance improvement in indoor scenarios compared to the DINOv2 baseline, but reduces performance on the outdoor nuScenes dataset.
-We further evaluate two alternative foundation models, SigLIP 2~\cite{tschannen2025siglip2} and AIMv2~\cite{fini2024aimv2}, both of which consistently improve performance in both indoor and outdoor settings.
-These results suggest that strong pretraining, as used in foundation models, is key to achieving consistent gains across diverse environments.
-They also indicate that our conclusions are not specific to DINOv2 and are likely to hold with future, even more powerful VFMs, which could serve as drop-in replacements within our framework.
+Comparing DINOv2 with other pretraining approach, we find that a standard ViT-L model pretrained on IN21k~\cite{deng2009imagenet,steiner2022vitaugreg} shows a modest performance improvement in indoor scenarios compared to the no-injection baseline, but reduces performance on the outdoor nuScenes dataset.
+SigLIP~2~\cite{tschannen2025siglip2} and AIMv2~\cite{fini2024aimv2}, on the other hand, consistently outperform the baseline in both indoor and outdoor settings, but perform worse than DINOv2.
+Finally, DINOv3~\cite{simeoni2025dinov3}, which was released only days ago, performs even better than DINOv2 with ViT-L, and achieves the absolute best ScanNet200 performance.
+These results show that strong pretraining, as used in foundation models, is key to achieving consistent gains across diverse environments.
+They also suggest that our conclusions are not specific to DINOv2 but hold with very recent, more powerful VFMs like DINOv3 as well, and that these models are simply drop-in replacements in our framework.